February 13, 2013Posted by on

 There is a wide assumption that those in the financial world know what they are doing, that the fiscal policy implemented by a public administration will work.
 That somehow the Chancellor of the Exchequer, the Government and the Bank of England, will always sort things out.
 Ignoring a history that tells us government fiscal policies always reduces the purchasing power of money.

 Most view money as being cash, either in hand or on deposit in a bank.
 Available ‘credit (debt)’ may be regarded as being cash inasmuch as it can be used to make a purchase.
 In reality most monetary activities could be seen as being synonymous with those of a commercial bank.
-However, non commercial banking monetary activities by a private individual, are for the most part, limited by a commercial bank controlling access to debt.
-So controlled the flow of money into the economy that a private individual may inject.
+However, non commercial banking monetary activities by a private individual, are for the most part, limited by a commercial bank controlling access to debt, thus controlling the flow of money into the economy that a private individual may inject.
 Nevertheless, like a commercial bank, a private individual may have one or more of the following: